JpEncausse/nodered.encausse.net/README.md

 **Description:** "Alambic" is a collection of powerful Node-RED nodes designed to accelerate innovation projects.

-With a focus on seamless integration, it enables the development of AI and IoT solutions by providing a suite of modules to connect with ChatGPT, AirTable, and others Azure services.
+With a focus on seamless integration, it enables the development of AI and IoT solutions by providing a suite of modules to connect with [Azure ChatGPT](https://learn.microsoft.com/fr-fr/azure/ai-services/openai/concepts/models), [AirTable](https://airtable.com/invite/r/21WM5R4L), and others Azure services.
 Like an alchemist's distillery, Alambic refines and channels complex workflows into streamlined processes, making it easier to transform ideas into real-world applications.

 Currently, Alambic is used in several of my side projects (looking for sponsors):